attkap/CustomerServiceGPT/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.
 2. **Set Up Environment Variables**: Copy the `.env.example` file (if available) and rename it to `.env`.
 Add your OpenAI API key to the file.
 3. **Install Dependencies**: Run `pip install -r requirements.txt` to install the required dependencies.
-4. **Configure Virtual Environment**: Optionally, set up a virtual environment using your preferred method.

 ## Usage